Training takes place at Helen DeVos Children’s Hospital (HDVCH):

 Pediatric Research Residency Director

 Pediatric residents at Helen DeVos Children’s Hospital complete an Academic Project during their three years here.
 The goal of this requirement is to learn more about the scholarly process of research or quality improvement, including development of a research question; development of a PDSA cycle; collection and analysis of data; performance of a literature search; and presentation of the results to a formal gathering of peers (eg, Pediatric Grand Rounds, Research Day here, or regional or national meetings).
 Our residents work closely with faculty mentors to accomplish this goal.
-Other resources, such as statisticians, are available at Grand Rapids Medical Education Partners located nearby.
+Other resources, such as statisticians, are available through the GME Research Department.
 The nature of the project is not limited to a single type and may include clinical research, bench research, meta-analysis, or any unique research that satisfies the objectives.
 Data collection and processing, media production, and travel expenses for presentation at state or national meetings is supported, as needed, by the residency program.
 Residents are encouraged to submit their research for possible publication in pediatric journals.

 Many of our faculty are very involved in clinical research, most notably those in the divisions of Hematology/Oncology, Genetics, Neonatology, Critical Care Medicine, Cardiology and General Pediatrics.
 In addition to working with our clinical pediatric faculty, you have the opportunity to explore the possibility of working with basic scientists at the Van Andel Institute.